AWINAS-KANNAN-2719/UrlShortnerAppBE/README.md

 The Applicaition will run in localhost:8080

-# Test coveration file location
+# Code coverage file location

 After maven clean install comman is run , the coverage of code coverage of application will be generated